-How to calculate the RC filter of a TXCO for a RFIC reference?
+How to calculate the RC filter of a TCXO for a RFIC reference?

-I have a 30MHz TCXO circuit (TXCO datasheet) like this serving as local oscillator to a RFIC:
+I have a 30MHz TCXO circuit (TCXO datasheet) like this serving as local oscillator to a RFIC:

 The RFIC manufacturer recommends to "add filtering caps" for high RF output cases.
 That is >20dBm, after which I suppose they are concerned that the fundamental signal radiates back into the oscillator traces.
 Specifically, one AN says: